devops329/devops/instruction/serviceTesting/serviceTesting.md

 Tests:       1 passed, 1 total
 ```

-This shows that our `hello world` test passed and we even have **57.89%** coverage without even writing a meaningful test.
+This shows that our `hello world` test passed and we have **57.89%** coverage without even writing a meaningful test.
 This happened because we imported `service.js` in our test file.
 That caused all of the initialization code to execute even though no endpoints were called.

 ## Testing the endpoints